andyhawks/18f-ux-methods/_methods/Design-hypotheses.md

 This in turn means thinking about your work as a series of experiments you do with your users to learn if you're on the right path.
 Instead of asking "Did we ship the shopping cart feature?" you ask: "Did we make it easier and simpler for our customers to buy from us?"

-why: When done collaboratively, hypothesis-building is powerful at getting a team on the same page about what it’s doing and why.
+why: When done collaboratively, hypothesis-building is powerful for getting a team on the same page about what it’s doing and why.
 It also allows the team to be flexible &mdash; if one approach doesn’t result in the outcome you expected, you have implicit permission to change course and try something else.
 timeRequired: 1-2 hours
 ---